Additional restrictions grant guidance

 - Hull businesses that occupy business premises, (with fixed premises costs) and have been required to close due to nationally imposed restrictions, but do not have a business rates account (and are therefore ineligible for Local Restrictions Support Grant – closed).

 - Hull businesses, with or without rateable premises, which are severely negatively impacted by national and local (very high) restrictions, but which may not be required to close.
-We will prioritise businesses which support/supply the non-essential retail, leisure and hospitality sectors and businesses in the events sector.
+We will prioritise businesses which support/supply the leisure and hospitality sectors and businesses in the events sector.

-Please note - If your business is able to access the Local Restrictions Support Grant due to being required to close by Government, then you are ineligible for this scheme.
+Please note - If your business is currently able to access the Local Restrictions Support Grant due to being required to close by Government, then you are ineligible for this scheme.

 Applications can be made online using the form below.